CyberMonitor/orquestra-docs/v1/content/tutorials/hello-component.md

 ### Building a Workflow

 The component is now ready to be used in an Orquestra workflow.
-Create a local file using the workflow below, and replace `<your-github-username>` and `<your-repo-name>` with the details of the repo you just created.
+Create a local `.yaml` file with a name of your choosing.
+Paste in the workflow below, and replace `<your-github-username>` and `<your-repo-name>` with the details of the repo you just created.
 Please refer to the [Hello Workflow](../hello-workflow/) tutorial for an introduction to running a workflow.

 ```YAML
 # Workflow API version